Scope Creep: Definition, Causes and How to Prevent It

 8. Examine your bill rate

 Scope creep can have a dramatic impact on your earnings—a little here and there can significantly reduce your bill rate.
-One way to manage it is to ensure your bill rate covers not only cost, but the value you deliver to your clients.
+One way to manage it is to ensure your bill rate covers the value you deliver to your clients as well your costs and profit.

 9. Provide options for additional work